Configuration File

 Reject the never type passed as an argument to the expect() function or a matcher.

-For instance, the following test is passing even when the Result type by mistake resolves to never:
+For instance, the following test passes even when the Result type accidentally resolves to never:

 import { type , } from "result";